huynguy-db/arcion-docs/content/docs/target-setup/redis-streams.md

 You can configure Redis Streams for operating in either [snapshot](#configure-snapshot-mode) or [realtime](#configure-realtime-mode) modes.

-### Global configuration parameters
-Global configuration parameters live at the global scope of the Applier configuration file.
-Since these parameters are defined globally, they affect both snapshot and real-time replication.
-The following global Applier configuration parameters are available.

-#### `split-stream`
-`true` or `false`.

-Creates a separate stream for snapshot and CDC data if `true`.
-If `false`, a single stream contains the data for snapshot and CDC.

-_Default: `true`._

 ### Configure `snapshot` mode
 For operating in snapshot mode, specify your configuration under the `snapshot` section of the conifiguration file.
 For example: